yalmip/yalmip.github.io/_posts/2017-08-11-Extracting.md

 ## Extracting solver input

-If we want to investigate the model that YALMIP sends to a solver, we can use either the command [export](/command/export), or call the solver and use the options 'savesolveroutput' or 'debug'.
+If we want to investigate the model that YALMIP sends to a solver, we can use either the command [export](/command/export), or call the solver and use the options ''savesolveroutput'' or ''debug''.

 To extract a numerical model is solver-specific format without calling the solver, we use [export](/command/export)
 ````matlab